Skip to Main Content

 • A mortgage rate lock extension fee is a charge borrowers pay to retain the interest rate they were initially quoted after a specific lock period expires.

-• A lock extension fee can cost a few hundred or thousand dollars, depending on the lender's policy, the reason for the extension and other factors.
+• A lock extension fee can cost a few hundred or thousand of dollars, depending on the lender's policy, the reason for the extension and other factors.

 • To avoid paying an extension fee, keep on top of your mortgage application and communicate regularly with your lender.